nicholaswunz/bandy-snake-phylogeny/README.md

-# Evolution and function of banded stripe and ophiophagy in snakes
+# Evolution and function of banded rings and ophiophagy in snakes

 This repository contains code and data needed to reproduce the article:

-**Lei, J., Wu N. C., & Zhang Z.** A novel function of banded stripes to prevent cannibalism in snake-eating snakes (In submission)
+**Lei, J., Wu N. C., & Zhang Z.** (In submission) A novel function of banded rings to prevent cannibalism in snake-eating snakes.

 **Raw data**
 - bandy_exp_data.csv - Raw behavioural data used for the analysis.